20DianaRivero01/datapreprocessing/bash_examples.md

 ## SEARCH LOCATION SHORTCUTS
 The 1rst argument after 'find' is the location you want to search, but you have to specify a specific directory using one of the metacharacters:
-* Period(.): Specifies th current and all nested folders.
+* Period(.): Specifies the current and all nested folders.
-* Forward Slash (/): Specifies the entire filesystem.
+* Forward Slash (/): Specifies the entire file system.
 * Tilde (~): Specifies the active user's home directory.
 ### FIND
 The command used to search for files is called **find**.